disruptek/carnac/README.md

 ## Documentation

-[The documentation employs Nim's `runnableExamples` feature to ensure that usage examples are guaranteed to be accurate.
-The documentation is rebuilt during the CI process and hosted on GitHub.](https://disruptek.github.io/carnac/carnac.html)
+[The documentation is rebuilt during the CI process and hosted on GitHub.](https://disruptek.github.io/carnac/carnac.html)

 ## License